dznjudo/portfolio/content/featured/Payments/index.md

   - Service Design
 ---

-A suite of desktop tools used for advanced callcenter personnel to manage a roster of members with chronic conditions.
-The goal of their role is to reduce the cost of healthcare by offering information about resources, influencing low cost healthcare options and managing chronic diagnoses.
+Reimagined payments platform used by callcenter personnel to research payments issues for their customers